edgarcarbajal/cs467proj/README.md

 ### Backend

-#### Starting the Server
+#### Starting the API Server
-To start the server, run the following command in the terminal/shell.
+To start the server, run the following commands in the terminal/shell.
 (Assuming your current directory is the root directory of the repository)
 ```
 cd backend/cs467backendServer

+python3 manage.py makemigrations
+python3 manage.py migrate
 python3 manage.py runserver
 ```
+*Will make a script for this later...*

 #### Stopping the Server
 To stop the server, just press `Ctrl` and `C` keys together in the terminal/shell where the server was started at.